speykye/vue-form-engine/README.md

 A lightweight UI-agnostic schema-driven form engine for Vue 3.

+> Status: Experimental.
+This project is currently in 0.x and the API may change.

 This project is not a low-code form builder.
 It is a small form protocol and runtime for complex business forms that need conditional fields, custom widgets, array fields, async validation, hidden payload strategies, and UI adapter rendering.

 ## When to use it